 If you're a resident who owns a single or two-family home in Burnaby, you must complete a Supplementary Utility Fees Declaration to state whether or not you're renting out your home or any suite on your property.
-If you haven't completed your form, or there's been a change in the rental status of your property, please complete the declaration by November 30, 2021 to determine 2022 charges.
+If you haven't completed your form, are a new owner, or there's been a change in the rental status of your property, you must complete a declaration within 30 days of the change.

 Failing to submit a declaration may result in a $1,000 penalty.
 Learn more about residential utility fees.